|Former Cities Services station, 3700 5th Street, Meridian, Mississippi|

 Sunday, May 21, 2017

 Eastman Kodak Company introduced Panatomic-X in 1933 and discontinued it in 1987.
 The film had been reformulated during its five-decade existence, so my late production was likely different than the original.
 It was designed to be an extremely fine grain film, which meant it could be enlarged for large prints and still retain details.
 This was of value to architectural, fine-art, and aerial photographers.
-The version I have was rated at ISO 32, but I shot it at 20 or 25 and developed it in Rodinal at 1:50 dilution.
+Some 9-inch aerial photography film was a version of Panatomic-X. The version I have in 120 size was rated at ISO 32, but I shot it at 20 or 25 and developed it in Rodinal at 1:50 dilution.
 Agfa's Rodinal is a developer that retains the grain structure and therefore looks "sharp" (i.e., it does not have solvent action to partly dissolve the edges of the grain clumps).
 Used with good lenses and careful technique (that means a tripod), the detail in a Panatomic-X negative is astonishing, even in this age of 36-megapixel digital cameras.

 |My most recent 1959-vintage Rolleiflex 3.5E with the 5-element 75mm f/3.5 Schneider Xenotar lens.|